Geek-Estate/horizon-landingpage/faq/index.md

 **Q: Which communities are available?**

 **A:** Beyond the "publicly available groups" available on [our web version](http://api.horizonapp.co/groups/), the only communities that are available inside Horizon are ones we've specifically created for communities or groups whose administrators have reached out to us.
 There are several unlock codes located [here](/blog/group-codes-available/) and [here](/blog/unlock-codes-hospitality-exchanges/).
-If you'd like a group created, please [let us know](mailto:info@horizonapp.co).

 **Q: I want Horizon for my community.
 How do I enable that?**

-**A:** [Support our Patreon campaign here](https://www.patreon.com/horizonapp) with $20 per month (or convince 10 members of your community to contribute $2 per month.
+**A:** [Support our Patreon campaign here](https://www.patreon.com/horizonapp) with $20 per month (or convince 10 members of your community to contribute $2 per month).

 Interested in additional features or analytics for your community?
 [Read up on our premium offering](http://www.horizonapp.co/hospitality-network-setup/)